nagasudhirpulla/taming_python/blog/skills/sftp_setup.md

 * This type of authentication is more robust and secure
 * SFTP client need not know the OS password
 * The private key can be changed easily from time to time without changing the User's OS password
-* The access of SFTP client can be easily revoked by just removing the client's public key from the list
+* The access of SFTP client can be easily revoked by just removing the client's public key from the authenticated list, without locking out or modifying the OS user account

 ## Setup private key based authentication in windows
 ### Step 1 - Create a public and private key pair in the